 We want Braintree town centre to be a more attractive and accessible area that contributes to the attraction of the town centre whilst striking a better balance between the needs of different users of the space.
 That's why we are planning to pedestrianise part of the town centre, meaning that vehicle access will be restricted for most of the town centre which extends from the top of the High Street (near Sandpit Lane) through to Great Square and into a larger open space at Market Place.

 The ambition is to create a safe, flexible and social space which can be adapted and used to host community events, markets and social activities.
 These attractions will draw people in and keep them entertained for longer generating more trade for shops, restaurants and other local businesses.
 It will also mean much-needed improvements to the condition of the current road and pavements.

 It will mean an investment of over £2.5 million which will transform the character, atmosphere and appearance of the town centre.
-Investment of £750,000 has been approved by Braintree District Council to contribute to the project as part of our capital budget funding.
-A decision on the Department of Transport bid of up to £1million towards the scheme is expected to be announced at the end of December.
-Investment from Essex County Council, who manage the highway, to support the scheme has already been promised.
+Investment of £750,000 has been promised from both Braintree District Council and Essex County Council to contribute to the project.
+We have recently just had the announcement from the Department of Transport where they will be funding £1million towards the scheme.
+You can read more about this in our news section.

 What are the next steps?

 We are currently working up the final design concepts building in comments and feedback from the consultation.
 We will share these with residents when they are finalised.